FACN3/research_authentication/README.md

 * Light-weight
 * Do not need database of session IDs.
 * You do not need to append database
+* you can still set max-age and then on verify it will not approve if it's expired

 disadvantages :
 * Header and payload are only encoded, not encrypted.